PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 fixtures, and short zero-SWAP ownership before changing source.
 Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.

+## Residual affine/post-Transpose fan-out ownership extraction: completed state

+The complete 477-line
+`_optimize_transpose_pre_add_mul_add_transpose_fanout_nhwc_chains`
+implementation is now owned by `passes/residual_affine_fanout_layout.py`.
+The lowerer retains a one-call private compatibility wrapper at all three unchanged source positions.
+After normalizing only the function name, the prior lowerer function and new owner ASTs are identical.

+The owner preserves the shared dual NHWC-to-NCHW pre-Add prefix, each Mul-constant→Add-constant→post-Transpose branch, optional legacy NCHW consumers, the exact profitability guard, broadcast-aware constant prevalidation and rotation, shared-constant copy-on-write, one retained legacy adapter, tensor metadata and quantization propagation, exact mutation/removal order, fixed-point restart, pruning, and statistic.
+No dependency, graph-index path, guard, or semantic policy was introduced.

+The focused positive fixture has two affine/post-Transpose branches, one legacy NCHW consumer, and a Mul constant shared with an unrelated consumer.
+It invokes the module owner and lowerer wrapper on deep copies, compares every operator, tensor name, shape/signature, dtype, quantization, and NumPy payload, proves copy-on-write, and checks idempotence.
+A second fixture fixes the public post-output no-op guard.
+The direct owner plus complete architecture gate passes `235 passed in 31.39s`; the complete indexed SiNet residual suite passes `207 passed in 0.77s`; the branch-wide selection passes `716 passed in 33.19s`; and the optional-TensorFlow import-blocked suite passes `11 passed in 10.03s`.

+SiNet is the strictly sequential artifact control.
+Its fourteen runtime helper results are all zero before and after extraction.
+The pre conversion completed in 2.438 seconds and the post conversion in 2.587 seconds; both recorded process-tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb`;
+- float16 TFLite:
+  `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`;
+- tensor correspondence:
+  `24c423ea51b26b178d3764be027855e797bbf9b5ba1930810d2e1dbe281d8e25`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The immediately preceding SiNet accuracy checkpoint remains `max_abs=2.572051016613841e-09`.
+No duplicate inference was added because the executed TFLite artifact is identical.
+FastestDet supplied eight additional pre-move zero-owner invocations in 2.120 seconds with zero SWAP, but is not used as the post-move artifact control.
+No non-zero production owner is claimed;
+the positive contract is synthetic.

+One compatibility weakness remains recorded rather than changed.
+Side constants are validated for data, rank, broadcast compatibility, and consumer sharing, but not completely for producer ownership, variable state, or graph visibility.
+Adding immutable ownership and transactional revalidation requires separate negative fixtures and a semantic checkpoint; it is not mixed into this exact mechanical move.

+Changed files are the new residual affine fan-out pass module, lowerer import and wrapper, focused corpus, architecture ownership test, and three branch documents.
+No public API, CLI, artifact name, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 401-line `_optimize_transpose_pre_unary_mul_add_transpose_fanout_nhwc_chains`.
+At restart, inventory its pre-Transpose and unary-family guards, every Mul/Add/post-Transpose branch, constant sharing and mutation, graph-output boundaries, all three production positions, statistic, existing fixtures, and short zero-SWAP ownership before changing source.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.